Biggest Tribal Council Bombshells From Season Two

 Published: 04 October 2017

-From blindsides to mutiny and shocking secrets revealed, this season’s Tribal Councils have been explosive
+From blindsides to mutiny and shocking secrets revealed, Season Two's Tribal Councils have been explosive

 Aimee Left Spewin’ (Episode 5)

 Aimee had the honour of being the target of the very first blindside of season two.
 She was left “spewin’” after feeling the wrath of major player A.K. and his newly formed alliance.
 Aimee, along with Locky, Tara and Anneliese, were confident that they would execute the season's first big blindside by taking out A.K., but instead they found themselves on the receiving end.